melezhik/Sparrow6/README.md

 # Roadmap

-Sparrow6 is not yet (fully) implemented, see [Roadmap](https://github.com/melezhik/Sparrow6/blob/master/Roadmap.md) for progress.
+Sparrow6 is not yet (fully) implemented, see [Roadmap](https://github.com/melezhik/Sparrow6/blob/master/Roadmap.md) to check a status.

 # Examples